-The Humanitarian Leadership Academy and Data Friendly Space are excited to announce the launch of our new joint report on artificial intelligence (AI) in the humanitarian sector.
+In August 2025, the Humanitarian Leadership Academy and Data Friendly Space launched a joint report on artificial intelligence (AI) in the humanitarian sector, representing the first global baseline study into humanitarian AI adoption.

-Drawing on insights from 2,539 survey respondents from 144 countries and territories, coupled with deep dive interviews – we believe that we have created the first baseline study of AI adoption across the humanitarian sector together with actionable insights and takeaways.
+Drawing on insights from 2,539 survey respondents from 144 countries and territories, coupled with deep dive interviews – we created a foundational study of AI adoption across the humanitarian sector together with actionable insights and takeaways.

 Who this research is for